Skip to main content

 ReWork

-The gist of “ReWork” is that anyone can be an entrepreneur but you don’t have to follow the Silicon Valley tradition of seeking venture funding and providing foosball tables.
+The gist of “ReWork” [affiliate link] is that anyone can be an entrepreneur but you don’t have to follow the Silicon Valley tradition of seeking venture funding and providing foosball tables.
 If you do things right — different — you can make a sustainable business in a more traditional, bootstrapped way, and you don’t have to continually grow to be considered a success.

 Many of the “lessons,” however, apply to almost any knowledge work.
 They subscribe to a less-is-more philosophy, and the book follows that example by being a quick read.
 Like the less-is-more outlook, that doesn’t make it bad, only very targeted.